 Things to be careful of

-Be careful driving or operating machinery until you know how SIMVAR affects you.
-SIMVAR generally does not cause any problems with your ability to drive a car or operate machinery.
-However, as with many other medicines, SIMVAR may cause dizziness in some people.
-Make sure you know how you react to SIMVAR before you drive a car or operate machinery.
+Be careful driving or operating machinery until you know how this medicine affects you.
+Simvastatin generally does not affect your ability to drive a car or operate machinery.
+However, this medicine may cause dizziness in some people.
+Make sure you know how you react to this medicine before you drive a car or operate machinery.

-Tell your doctor or pharmacist as soon as possible if you do not feel well while you are taking SIMVAR.
+Tell your doctor and pharmacist as soon as possible if you do not feel well while you are taking simvastatin.

-SIMVAR helps most people with high cholesterol, but it may have unwanted side effects in a few people.
+This medicine helps most people, but may cause unwanted side effects in some people.
 All medicines can have side effects.
 Sometimes they are serious, most of the time they are not.
-You may need medical treatment if you get some of the side effects.
+You may need medical attention if you get some of the side effects.